Karina Ramos: Pageantry

-Miss Supranational 2012
+2012

-In 2012, Karina represented Costa Rica at the third session of Miss Supranational 2012 in Plock, Poland.
+In 2012, Ramos represented Costa Rica at the third session of Miss Supranational 2012 in Płock, Poland.
 She placed in the Top 20, and became the first Costa Rican to advance in the semifinals at Miss Supranational.

-Miss Belleza Americana 2013
+2013

-Karina represented Costa Rica at the Miss Belleza Americana 2013.
+Ramos represented Costa Rica at the Miss Belleza Americana 2013.
 She was the 3rd runner-up and won the Best Body award.

-Reina Internacional de la Paz 2013

-Karina represented Costa Rica at the Reina Internacional de la Paz 2013 and won the title.
+Ramos represented Costa Rica at the Reina Internacional de la Paz 2013 and won the title.

-Reina Internacional de la Ganaderia 2013

-Karina represented Costa Rica at the Reina Internacional de la Ganadería 2013, where she was the 1st runner-up and was awarded the Reina de los periodistas.
+Ramos represented Costa Rica at the Reina Internacional de la Ganadería 2013, where she was the 1st runner-up and was awarded the Reina de los periodistas.

-Miss Turismo Latino 2013

-Karina represented Costa Rica at the Miss Turismo Latino 2013, where she was the 3rd Runner-up and was awarded as Miss Culture.
+Ramos represented Costa Rica at the Miss Turismo Latino 2013, where she was the 3rd Runner-up and was awarded as Miss Culture.

-Miss Costa Rica 2014
+2014

-Karina was one of the 60 pre-delegates in the competition, and the representative of San José Province.
+Ramos was one of the 60 pre-delegates in the competition, and the representative of San José Province.
 She placed first in individual skills and won the title of Miss Costa Rica and represented Costa Rica in Miss Universe 2014.

+Road accident

+In October 2024, Ramos was involved in a traffic collision in the La Peregrina area of La Uruca, Costa Rica.
+Her Hummer collided with a motorcyclist, who sustained a fractured clavicle and left shoulder and was hospitalised while awaiting surgery following the incident.
+Ramos stated on social media that she believed the motorcyclist had failed to stop at an intersection and said she remained in contact with the injured man's family.
+Costa Rica’s traffic police reported that she was fined ₡24,000 for driving with an expired license.